saikumar0204/Note/README.md

 basic commands

--To add/update
+# to add/update
 node app --title="some text" --body="some body text"

--to remove
+# to remove
 node app remove --title="title of text you want to remove"

--to print list
+# to print list
 node app list

+# to read particular list

+node app read --title="title of text you want to read"